I'm a huge fan of recipes that make life easier and this Sheet Pan Pumpkin Pie Pancakes is one of those recipes.

 Instructions

-- Preheat oven to 400 degrees F. Coat a 9x13 sheet pan/baking sheet with nonstick spray ensuring to cover the sides and corners.
+- Preheat oven to 400 degrees F. Coat a 9x13 sheet pan/baking sheet with non-stick cooking spray ensuring to cover the sides and corners or you can line baking sheet with parchment paper.

 - Scald milk (see video in notes) Cool.